jes5199/astrolabist/src/content/posts/chickadee.md

 ---
-title: "The Black-capped Chickadee"
+title: The Black-capped Chickadee
-pubDate: 2024-08-10
+blurb: >-
-blurb: "Discover the charming Black-capped Chickadee, a small but mighty bird known for its distinctive 'chick-a-dee-dee-dee' call and remarkable memory for food caches."
+  Discover the charming Black-capped Chickadee, a small but mighty bird known for its distinctive 'chick-a-dee-dee-dee' call and remarkable memory for food caches.
+pubDate: 2024-08-10T00:00:00.000Z
-imageUrl: "/img/chickadee.jpg"
+imageUrl: /img/chickadee.jpg
-imageAltText: "some cool thing"
+imageAltText: some cool thing
+tags:
+  - "2025"
+  - favorites
+published: true
 featured: true
-published: true

 ---

 The Black-capped Chickadee (_Poecile atricapillus_) is Vermont's state bird and a beloved year-round resident.
 Known for its distinctive call and friendly nature, this small bird is a favorite among birdwatchers.